 Meditation can be defined as “the process or act of engaging in mental training through which one learns self-awareness, concentration, equanimity, compassion, wisdom, etc., by means of various techniques such as focusing on an object, repeating phrases/words, visualizing images, imagining oneself performing actions, etc.”

-There are different types of meditation practices, but they all share common characteristics.
-They include mindfulness practice, mantra repetition, body scan, yoga, tai chi, qi gong, transcendental meditation, breath awareness, visualization, prayer, chanting, and so forth.
-The goal of any type of meditation is to achieve greater clarity and focus while also developing your ability to calm yourself when faced with stressors.
-This allows us to better deal with life’s challenges without being overwhelmed by them.
+There are different meditation practices, but they all share common characteristics.
+They include mindfulness practice, mantra repetition, body scan, yoga, tai chi, qi gong, transcendental meditation, breath awareness, visualization, prayer, chanting, etc. The goal of any meditation is to achieve greater clarity and focus while also developing your ability to calm yourself when faced with stressors.
+This allows us to better deal with life’s challenges without being overwhelmed.

 How Does Meditation Work In Our Brains?

 In order to understand how meditation works in our brain, let’s first look at the anatomy of the human brain.
-There are two main areas of the brain involved in consciousness: the prefrontal cortex and the limbic system.
-These two regions control most aspects of our behavior including emotions, memory formation, decision making, problem-solving, attention, and even creativity.
+Two main areas of the brain are involved in consciousness: the prefrontal cortex and the limbic system.
+These two regions control most aspects of our behavior, including emotions, memory formation, decision-making, problem-solving, attention, and creativity.
 When these two systems become unbalanced, problems arise within ourselves and others around us.

-When the prefrontal cortex and the amygdala communicate properly, we tend to think rationally and make good decisions based upon facts rather than emotion.
-We’re able to regulate our own emotions and those of others.
-However, when either region malfunctions, we begin to lose touch with reality.
+When the prefrontal cortex and the amygdala communicate properly, we tend to reason and make good decisions based upon facts rather than emotion.
+We’re able to regulate our feelings and those of others.
+However, when either region malfunctions, we lose touch with reality.
 As a result, we often find ourselves reacting emotionally instead of thinking logically.

 Why Do You Need To Meditate?

-As mentioned above, meditation improves our overall well-being because it strengthens both the prefrontal cortex and the amygdalae.
+As mentioned above, meditation improves our overall well-being by strengthening the prefrontal cortex and the amygdalae.
 Both of these structures play important roles in maintaining a balance between the left and right hemispheres of the brain.
 One way that this happens is through communication between the hippocampus and the medial temporal lobe.
 Another way is via the thalamus which connects the MTL to the cerebral cortex.
 By strengthening these connections, you can improve your mental health as well as your physical health.

 According to research conducted by the National Institute on Aging, people who meditated for 30 minutes per day had lower rates of Alzheimer’s disease compared to nonmeditators.
 Other studies have shown similar results regarding heart disease, diabetes, hypertension, stroke, cancer, obesity, arthritis, asthma, chronic pain, fibromyalgia, migraines, sleep disorders, and more!